|

 Feller, Christiana is known for her fearless and soaring improvisation lines,

 as well as for her highly personal delivery of lyrics.
-Well-known vocalists
+She has taken a lot of

-work.
-Christiana has been performing in clubs, at festivals, and in concert
+Jordan, and Mark Murphy.
+Christiana has been performing in clubs and at

-settings on the Eastern Seaboard for almost twenty years.
-She has released two
+festivals on the Eastern Seaboard for almost twenty years.
+She has released

-CDs on Iana Records, "The Man I Love", and "Songs About You", which feature
+three CDs, "The Man I Love", "Songs About You", and most recently "Got The

 MICHAEL KANAN - PIANO Michael Kanan is originally